 C. Hospital Indemnity or Other Fixed Indemnity Coverage (Outline of Coverage)

 An outline of coverage, in the form prescribed below, shall be issued in connection with policies or certificates meeting the standards of Section 8B of this regulation.
-The items included in the outline of coverage must appear in the sequence prescribed:
+The items included in the outline of coverage must appear in the sequence prescribed and be stated clearly and concisely:

 [COMPANY NAME]